Model Engineer

 Model Engineer is a British hobby magazine dedicated to model engineering.
 It was first published in 1898 by Percival Marshall, who was to remain its editor for over 50 years.
 It has been owned by Mortons Media Group since 2022.
 The magazine addressed the emergence of a new hobby — the construction of models (often working) and experimental engineering, largely in metal.
 It transcended class barriers, appealing to professional engineers, jobbing machinists and anyone interested in making working mechanisms.

 Contributors

 The magazine has had many notable contributors, but foremost among these was LBSC (pen name of Lillian 'Curly' Lawrence).
 From the inter-war period to the 1960s he produced many designs for simple but reliable small model steam locomotives.
 Most of these were published in Model Engineer, and brought the construction of small passenger hauling locomotives within the reach of the typical home machinist.
 Other notable contributors include Henry Greenly, Edgar T. Westbury, J. N. Maskelyne and one of the most notable editors, Martin Evans.
-Fifty years later, the editor again has the name Martin Evans but is not of course the same person.